pyccel/pyccel/docs/compiler.md

 It is also possible to change the default compiler family by setting the environment variable `PYCCEL_DEFAULT_COMPILER`.

-## User-defined compiler
+## Using an unsupported compiler or custom compiler flags

-The user can also define their own compiler in a JSON file.
-To use this definition, the location of the JSON file must be passed to the _compiler_ argument.
+Pyccel's compiler settings are described internally by a dictionary.
+This makes it easy for a user to define their own compiler settings.
+This is done via a JSON file.
+The location of the JSON file is passed to the _compiler_ argument of pyccel/epyccel.
 The JSON file must define the following:

 -   `exec` : The name of the executable
 -   `mpi_exec` : The name of the MPI executable